Critical Role: The Re-Slayer's Take

 An all-ages actual play podcast set in Exandria featuring "a group of adventurers rejected from the monster hunting group The Slayer's Take".
 This canonical game uses the Dungeons & Dragons 5th Edition ruleset.
 It features George Primavera and Nick Williams as the Dungeon Masters and stars Jasmine Bhullar, Jasper William Cartwright, Caroline Lux, and Jasmine Chiong as the players.
 The show premiered on May 20, 2024.
 Beacon subscribers have early access to the show.

 Wildemount Wildlings

 Wildemount Wildlings is a spin-off which premiered on April 3, 2025.
 The three episode limited series focuses on teenage campers at the Wildemount Wildlings Camp for Adventuring Kids and their two Mighty Nein camp counselors with Sam Riegel as the gamemaster.
 The players are Eden Riegel, Aleks Le, Brennan Lee Mulligan and Libe Barer as new characters with Ray and Johnson reprising their Campaign 2 characters, Beauregard and Yasha, respectively.

 Licensed works and related products

-Critical Role's commercial success has led to many other related products, including a prequel comic series, art books, a novel, two campaign setting books (Critical Role: Tal'Dorei Campaign Setting and Explorer's Guide to Wildemount), and two animated series (The Legend of Vox Machina and Mighty Nein).
+Critical Role's commercial success has led to many other related products, including a prequel comic series, art books, a novel, two campaign setting books (Critical Role: Tal'Dorei Campaign Setting and Explorer's Guide to Wildemount), and two animated series (The Legend of Vox Machina and The Mighty Nein).
 Hobby and toy stores sell miniatures and other collectibles related to Critical Role.